U.N.'s Ban wants Russia to show leniency over Greenpeace protest

 "Is their cause noble?
 Yes, it is noble.
 Did they do the right thing when they climbed the platform?
 No, they did the wrong thing," Putin said in televised comments.

-During the protest, some of the activists tried to scale state-controlled Gazprom's (GAZP.MM) Prirazlomnaya rig.
+During the protest, some of the activists tried to scale state-controlled Gazprom's Prirazlomnaya rig.

 The activists could have caused an accident by distracting the platform's operators, Putin said.